alan-turing-institute/REG-handbook/content/docs/regular_events/lightning_talks.md

 The talks can be on any topic, including but not limited to:

-- A project (including one that hasn't started yet)
+- A project (including one that hasn't started yet).
-- A tool or technique you use
+- A tool or technique you use.
-- Something you'd like help with
+- Something you'd like help with.

 Informal talks or discussions without slides or much preparation are encouraged and very welcome!

 ## Talk Format

-Each slot will be **10 minutes**, with a few minutes after for questions.
+Each slot will be **10 minutes** with a few minutes after for questions.
 We will be fairly strict with time to make sure everyone on the agenda gets to present.

 You can choose whatever format you like (slides, markdown, notebook, freestyle…), but remember that it's a short slot which lends itself to concise, high-level overviews of a topic.
 For example, if your talk is on a project you may wish to cover the following:

-1. Background: The domain area, context, problem etc.
+1. Background: The domain area, context, problem _etc._.
 1. Goals: What are the aims of the project?
 1. Status: What's been done so far, example results (if any).
 1. Tools & Techniques: What you're using, what you've learnt, what you'd like help with.
-1. Summary: who's working on the project, dates, GitHub link etc.
+1. Summary: who's working on the project, dates, GitHub link _etc._.

 If you'd like to prepare slides, there's a PowerPoint template and examples from previous talks under [here](https://thealanturininstitute.sharepoint.com/:f:/s/ResearchEngineering/EvFtcBhG1RhKofdqD3HNE48BIG443DyTMeRoEwuY453Vcg?e=zv1aZT) that can help you get started.